Updated on 2/12/2024 with differences between phone cloning, SIM cloning and SIM swapping.

 3. You stop receiving calls and texts

-If someone else has control of your phone number, calls and SMSes may be diverted to their cloned device, or your cellular connection stopped entirely.
+If someone else has control of your phone number through SIM swapping, calls and texts will be diverted to their device.
 Check this by having a friend or your partner call you to see if the call rings and if it comes through to your phone.

 4. You see your device in a different location on Find My Phone